An ocean of ideas, a team without netsCameron ConawayLast Updated: April 15, 2016

 While Verganti states that this must be a “protected environment in which the person can dare to share a wild or half-baked hypothesis without being dismissed,” he’s quick to note that this is a time to really dig into the idea, find its gaps, tease them out, and talk about them.

 Note: It’s here where a personally scrutinized idea is criticized through a new perspective.
-Ideas shared between friends tend to be supported and cheered on, but this sparring partner concept demands the kind of ruthless but empathic candor that is necessary preparation for Step 3.
+Ideas shared between friends tend to be supported and cheered on, but this sparring partner concept demands the kind of ruthless but empathic candor that is a necessary preparation for Step 3.

-Step 3: Radical Circles.
+Step 3: Radical circles.
 This exercise, which can resemble a workshop model and be held over the course of weeks, opens up a discussion about the promising hypothesis to larger groups at the company (Verganti mentions 10 to 20 peers who have also been working on their own new directions).

 These radical circles should strive for as much diversity as possible (in terms of background, personalities, perspective, etc).
 In addition to keeping the process positive and creative, Verganti suggests using this time to ask employees to focus on where they think the company should not go or on who their enemies are.
 For example, he mentions how Microsoft viewed Sony and its Playstation 2 console as why it was crucial for them to develop the Xbox.